TachyonicProject/luxon/docs/source/tutorials/api.rst

 	touch models/user.py

 The model can have any number of members with highly specific fields provided by Luxon.
 In this case we will keep it simple.
-We'll give our users a name, age and a universally unique identifier that will double as the primary key.
+We'll give our users a username, password, role and a universally unique identifier that will double as the primary key.
 Let's implement it in our **user.py** file:

 .. code:: python